sumergoconicio/library-manager-lite/README.md

 This ensures that each video is only downloaded once, even across multiple sessions.
 The system checks both the filename and video ID to prevent duplicates.

 For playlists, each video is processed individually and tracked in the archive.

 ---

+## SQLite Database Integration

+As of Sprint 24 (2025-06-04), Library Manager Lite now saves catalog data to a SQLite database alongside the CSV format:

+- The catalog is automatically saved to both formats whenever it's updated
+- The SQLite database (`library.sqlite`) is stored in the catalog folder
+- Catalog analysis now primarily uses the SQLite database for improved performance and query capabilities
+- If the SQLite database is unavailable or fails to load, the system falls back to using the CSV file
+- This integration provides better data integrity and robustness while maintaining backward compatibility

+This enhancement is completely transparent to users - no additional configuration or commands are needed.
+The system automatically maintains both storage formats and intelligently selects the best data source for analysis operations.

+---